Chancellor's Awards for Excellence in Adjunct Teaching

 - Nominees must be Adjunct Faculty as generally defined by the specific SUNY institution.
 Individuals serving in full-time professional or academic positions at a SUNY institution are not eligible for this award;

-- Nominees must have taught, over the proceeding five years, a total of courses equivalent to one-half of a three-year full-time teaching load in the appropriate department;
+- Nominees must have taught, over the proceeding five years, a total number of courses equivalent to one-half of a three-year full-time teaching load in the appropriate department;

 - Nominees may also serve in adjunct roles at other educational institutions; and